carlssonnp/Optimizing-Email-Marketing/README.md

 ##Business Recommendations/ Explicit Answers to Prompt Questions

-I recommend that instead of sending emails out to random users, with random email characteristics, that emails only be sent to users in the U.S. and U.K, on Monday through Thursday, between 9 AM and 12 PM or from 11 PM to 12AM.
+I recommend that instead of sending emails out to random users, with random email characteristics, that emails only be sent to users in the U.S. and U.K, on Wednesday and Thursday, between 10 AM and 11 AM or from 10 PM to 12AM.
 These emails should only be sent to users who have previously purchased above six items.
 Furthermore, emails should all be of shorter length and personalized.
-Following these recommendations should result in a five fold increase in link-clicked rates, from around 2% to over 10%.
+Following these recommendations should result in a ten fold increase in link-clicked rates, from around 2% to over 22%.

 Explicit answers to prompt questions: